If you’re a fan of the Coloplast SenSura Mio line and you have a high-output stoma, have I got something for you!

 Is it Right for You?

-At the time of this writing (Jan 2018), these pouches seem to cost approx. two-times what the other Sensura Mio products costs, which is significantly higher (i.e CDN$14 / pouch).
+At the time of this writing (Jan 2022), these pouches cost approx. two-times what the other Sensura Mio products costs, which is significantly higher (i.e CDN$14 / pouch).

 If you’ve woken up throughout the night to empty your appliance, I think it’s worth at least exploring this option.